SuperTux/SuperTux.github.io/discover.md

 ### The Story: Penny Gets Captured!

 Tux and Penny were out having a nice picnic on the ice fields of Antarctica.
-Suddenly, a creature jumped from behind an ice bush, there was a flash, and Tux fell asleep!
+Suddenly, everything was a blur as Tux was knocked out!

 When Tux wakes up, he finds that Penny is missing.
 Where she lay before now lies a letter.
 "Tux, my arch enemy!" says the letter.
 "I have captured your beautiful